vikejs/vike/readme.md

 Note how files are collocated and share the same base `/pages/about.page.*`;
 this is how you tell `vite-plugin-ssr` that `/pages/about.page.client.js` is the browser-side code of `/pages/about.page.vue`.

-The `.page.server.js` and `.page.client.js` files give you full control over rendering.
-This enables you to easily integrate tools, such as Vue Router or Vuex, and use any Vue version you want.

 Let's now have a look at how to fetch data for a page that has a parameterized route.